 Alexia, who is from Tennessee, paused.

 "Anarchists and pagans.
 And me a Southern Protestant in the midst of it all."
 We all laughed.
 I wondered what other forms of magic were afoot in Zuccotti Park.
 Alexia and Austin described the members of the facilitation team.
 Along with the vibes checker, there were two facilitators (with back-ups, in case a facilitator was moved to become a participator), and a keeper of the stack.
-The latter manages the list of people who have indicated they wish to speak.
-Besides approving the cast of the facilitation team, the assembly also decides on the rules of stacking.
-In a Progressive Stack, marginalized voices move to the top of the list.

 "How do you know if someone is part of a marginalized group?" we asked.